asheesh89/asheesh89/README.md

 ## Java Developer & an individual learning about GenAI and exploring AI/ML techniques.

 - 🌱 I’m currently learning Python and GenAI.
-- 🔭 I like solve leetcode problems in my free time.
+- 🔭 I like to solve leetcode problems in my free time.
 - 📫 How to reach me: kumar.asheesh89@gmail.com
 - 😄 Pronouns: He/Him